You are at the top of the page

 Dining at court

-Each meal consisted of two courses, brought up to the Great Hall in ‘messes’ to be shared between four diners.
-Food was generally the same each day, salted or cured meats with local vegetables, fresh fish and bread.
+Higher ranks ate freshly roasted meat and a wide choice of dishes.
+Each meal consisted of two courses, served in 'messes' to be shared between four diners.
+Food was generally the same each day, but included salted or cured meats with local vegetables, fresh fish and bread.

 By contrast, the variety of food for the King and his family was staggering.
 The King, who dined alone, had his own French chef who prepared his food in a private kitchen.